 Avengers vs. X-Men: See Marvel Universe Events: Avengers vs. X-Men.
 Wolverine is a lead character in the story, and Gambit and Iceman play minor, supporting roles.

 #57-59 & 62-68: Astonishing X-Men, Volume 12: Unmasked (ISBN 0785166408)

 This collection features a significant Iceman arc that has been well-reviewed for its strong characterization.

 Collects X-Terminated: Alpha and Omega, Age of Apocalypse #13-14, X-Treme X-Men #12-13, Astonishing X-Men #60-61.

-A new series launching in the fall of 2013 featuring Wolverine, Beast, Storm, Northstar, Iceman, and Firestar hunting for their potentially-revived friend Nightcrawler.
-Throughout its run this features a very “classic” line-up anchored by Storm and Nightcrawler and stories that are rooted in Claremont-era themes, including Wendigo and Juggarnaut.
+A new series launched in the fall of 2013 featuring Wolverine, Beast, Storm, Northstar, Iceman, and Firestar hunting for their potentially-revived friend Nightcrawler.
+Throughout its run this title features a very “classic” line-up anchored by Storm and Nightcrawler and stories that are rooted in Claremont-era themes, including Wendigo and Juggernaut.

 #7-12: Vol. 2: World War Wendigo